MesonFi/meson-to/README.md

 #### Plain HTML & JavaScript

-You can also add MesonTo directly to the html file
+You can also add meson.to directly to the html file

 ```html
 <script src="https://raw.githubusercontent.com/MesonFi/meson-to/main/lib/meson-to.js"></script>